Manheim Area Christian Homeschoolers

-We are a 28 week, academic co-op where your child will receive all the necessary instruction for science and history, as well as writing and literature for upper classes.
+We are a 26-week academic co-op where your child will receive the necessary instruction for science and history as well as writing and literature for upper classes.
 Your child will enjoy class interaction and learn to be responsible to another teacher.
 Moms enjoy connecting and supporting one another in our family atmosphere.
-We are accepting new families for our 2020-2021 school year.
-We also have opportunities for moms who would prefer to drop off their high school age students for a quality education.
+An option for high school students to attend without parental participation is also available.

 Receive teaching of history from K- 6th grade, with a 4th grade emphasis on PA History.